SquareSquash/web/doc/README_FOR_APP.md

 Currently, the supported conversions are:

-* symbolication of iOS exceptions (see {Symbolication}),
+* symbolication of iOS exceptions (see `Symbolication`),
-* deobfuscation of Java exceptions (see {ObfuscationMap}),
+* deobfuscation of Java exceptions (see `ObfuscationMap`),
-* and source-mapping of JavaScript exceptions (see {SourceMap}).
+* and source-mapping of JavaScript exceptions (see `SourceMap`).

-Client libraries are responsible for delivering the raw stack trace data to Squash when an exception occurs, and for delivering lookup tables to Squash upon each new release. {Api::V1Controller} has endpoints for these purposes in various languages.
+Client libraries are responsible for delivering the raw stack trace data to Squash when an exception occurs, and for delivering lookup tables to Squash upon each new release. `Api::V1Controller` has endpoints for these purposes in various languages.

-Unconverted stack traces are stored in a particular format; see {Occurrence} for more information.
+Unconverted stack traces are stored in a particular format; see `Occurrence` for more information.
 When a new exception with a stack trace in this format is received, Squash immediately attempts to convert it using an existing matching lookup table.
 If no such table is found, the stack trace is left unconverted.
 It